 Another cost that employers must consider is that of actually employing the foreign worker.
 U.S. immigration law mandates that employers pay foreign workers at least the prevailing wage for the job position in the area of employment.

-The prevailing wage can be different for the same positions that are in different locations.
-For instance, let's say that Employer A is located in rural Texas and wants to hire a foreign worker as a pediatrician.
+The prevailing wage can be different for the same positions in different locations.
+For instance, let's say Employer A is located in rural Texas and wants to hire a foreign worker as a pediatrician.
 Employer B is located in downtown New York and also wants to hire a foreign worker as a pediatrician.
 The prevailing wages for a pediatrician in rural Texas and downtown New York are very different, and each employer must be sure to pay the prevailing wage for its location.

 To find the prevailing wage for a prospective position, employers submit a prevailing wage request to the DOL.
 The DOL then informs the employer of the wage for the position in the worksite location.